 2) Volcano breath is another exceptional tool for quickly and effectively enhancing mindfulness & group attention.
 To guide a volcano breath, have each child stand tall like mountain, with their arms at their sides and their palms facing forward.
 Encourage them to take a big, full breath in through the nose and then to exhale out through the mouth, blowing ALL of their air up to the sky like a volcano.
 Sometimes before we even begin the breathing, I walk them through the process of REALLY grounding down through their feet (stomping right and then left) and reaching up TALL through the crown of the head as if it were the tippy top of a mountain.
 Once we do one breath, I like to add in a challenge and ask the students how many breaths we should try IN A ROW (fewer than 10 is preferable).
 By the end of this exercise, everyone is well oxygenated, more grounded and standing proudly in his or her own space.

-Molly McConnell is the founder of Chandra Ma Wellness, a blog dedicated to exploring the healing wisdom of Ayurveda, while sharing practical tips to live a more balanced life.
+Molly McConnell is the founder of Cultivate Balance, where she is dedicated to exploring the healing wisdom of Ayurveda, while sharing practical tips to live a more balanced life.
 In addition, she sources inspiration from the intersections of feminist theory, Montessori methodology & sacred spirituality.
 As a 500 RYT, Molly has found a home for herself guiding yoga classes at Earth Yoga Boulder, working with private clients & facilitating mindfulness for kids!
 She strives to create a nurturing environment where students feel both supported & challenged to connect to their most authentic selves.
 After spending several years wandering the globe, she is grateful to have grounded into the Boulder community as she pursues study of Ayurvedic medicine at Alandi Ashram.